 Described landmarks of Philippines

 The charming Philippines in many respects represent the true Southern tropical paradise.
 This archipelago consists of thousands of diverse islands and the wealth and diversity of the countless landmarks here is hard to grasp.
 The highlights of Philippines are:

 - Caves and other karst phenomena – Philippines contain some of the most impressive caves in the world.
 Puerto Princesa Subterranean River and Chocolate Hills are true wonders of the world.

 - Unique biotopes – separate islands and also separate mountaintops on larger islands host numerous endemic plants and animals.
-The fertile tropical islands of Philippines serve as natural laboratories of selection and evolution.
+The fertile tropical islands of the Philippines serve as natural laboratories of selection and evolution.
 One small island has a population of white squirrels, another – the smallest ox in the world, many species of mammals and birds have been discovered lately and many more are still waiting for their discoverers.

-- Shelters of prehistoric people – the prehistory of Philippines is complex, with numerous unsolved puzzles.
+- Shelters of prehistoric people – the prehistory of the Philippines is complex, with numerous unsolved puzzles.
 Diverse people reached these islands and settled here.
 Even dwarf people developed here in the distant past.
 Countless caves and grottoes of Philippines contain traces left by manifold prehistoric tribes and races.

 - Local architecture – Philippines are a part of global culture since the 16th century and are following the mainstream global styles in architecture and other arts.
 The preserved monuments of architecture show distinct local influences – this is well seen already in the Baroque churches and fortifications.